-Generally, as mentioned previously, the Board of Directors must be periodically informed of the risks to which the Group is exposed.
+Generally, as mentioned previously, the Board of Directors must be periodically informed of the risks to which the Company is exposed.

 B.3.3.
-Own risk and solvency assessment
+Own Risk and Solvency Assessment (ORSA)

-Pillar II includes the Own Risk and Solvency Assessment (hereinafter ORSA), which is a key element of Solvency II.
-The ORSA process is integrated and is part of the Risk Management System, and it has mechanisms to identify, measure, monitor, manage and report the risks in the short and long term of the controlling Company and the Group, during the period envisaged in the strategic plan, as well as the sufficiency of capital resources according with the understanding of their real solvency needs.
+Pillar II includes the Own Risk and Solvency Assessment (ORSA), which is a key element of Solvency II.
+The ORSA process is integrated and is part of the Risk Management System, and it has mechanisms to identify, measure, monitor, manage and report the risks in the short and long term of the Company, during the period envisaged in the strategic plan, as well as the sufficiency of capital resources according with the understanding of their real solvency needs.

-To this end, it contemplates all the significant risks or potential sources of risk to which the Solunion Group is exposed, and facilitates undertaking initiatives aimed at its management and mitigation.
-This requirement should define how companies can create value for different stakeholders, in order to integrate its Business Risk Management Framework in its process of governance decision/making, and to show that this Framework is also appropriate for the nature, scale and complexity of the risks in their business.
+To this end, it contemplates all the significant risks or potential sources of risk to which the Company is exposed, and facilitates undertaking initiatives aimed at its management and mitigation.

+This requirement should define how companies can create value for different stakeholders, in order to integrate its business risk management framework in its process of governance decision/making, and to show that this Framework is also appropriate for the nature, scale and complexity of the risks in their business.

 Performance of the ORSA requires a forward-looking exercise of bespoke strategic analysis that encompasses all the pillars of Solvency II, based on risk tolerance and appetite, the strategic and business plan, the environment, the moment in the cycle in which the assessment occurs, the governance system implemented and the quality of the own funds, in order to advise the Board of Directors on the viability of the company in the long term.
-Hence, an integrated approach is needed throughout the Group.
+Hence, an integrated approach is needed throughout the Company.

-The process of critical risk assessment of Solunion Group aims to ensure that critical risks are identified, assessed, managed, mitigated and monitored.
+The process of critical risk assessment of Solunion aims to ensure that the Company's critical risks are identified, assessed, managed, mitigated and monitored.

-In addition to supporting risk management, this process also ensures that the Group is capable of meeting external regulatory requirements, that is, both the Solvency II requirements and local regulatory requirements.
+In addition to supporting risk management, this process also ensures that Solunion is capable of meeting external regulatory requirements, that is, both the Solvency II requirements and local regulatory requirements.

-At an overall level, the ORSA process is organized around the following components:
+At an overall level, the ORSA process is organised around the following components: